Baron Sinha: History

 In the early morning of 28 November 1978, a mysterious fire broke out in the 24-room Sinha family mansion at 7 Lord Sinha Road in Kolkata; it took about two hours for a police constable in the neighbouring barracks to see the flames and alert the Sinha family and emergency personnel.
 When the fire brigade arrived, they discovered the burnt corpses of Shane Patrick Sinha, the four-year old heir presumptive to the peerage, and his three-year-old sister Sharon.
-Both were the younger children of the heir to the peerage, the Susanta Prasanna Sinha.
-Then aged 25, Susanta had been a keyboards player in a Kolkata cafe' during his teens before becoming a tea broker.
+Both were the younger children of the heir to the peerage, Susanta Prasanna Sinha.
+Then aged 25, Susanta had been a keyboards player in a Kolkata cafe during his teens before becoming a tea broker.
 In 1972, he married Patricia Orchard, an Anglo-Indian from a working-class family in Kolkata.
 The marriage reportedly met with strong disapproval from the Sinha family, and they never accepted Patricia or the three children she had with Sushanta as members of their family.
 Patricia soon alleged her husband to be a drug addict and pyromaniac who made at least three attempts to set fires at his place of work, at a hotel where the couple had once stayed and at their flat.
 In February 1978, the couple separated, with Patricia returning to her parents' home with their eldest child and daughter.
 The remaining two children continued to live with their father and his family, though Patricia later alleged they "led a dog's life," reportedly never being allowed to sleep in a bed, only on the floor of a room.
 Investigators and emergency personnel who arrived at the Sinha mansion after the fire were struck by the surviving family's apparent indifference to the fire or to the deaths of the two children.
 Although the Sinhas alleged the blaze had been caused by a short circuit, a fire investigator's report noted the heat of the blaze had been "most intense" at the spot where the two bodies were found, and that the fire had most likely originated there; the report further noted the victims of the fire had apparently not made any attempt to escape.
 As a result, on 6 December 1978 the Kolkata police charged both Susanta Prasanna Sinha and his sister Manjula Dorje Sinha with murder by arson and tampering with evidence.
 Both siblings however were acquitted in the subsequent trial, with the fire controversially deemed to have been accidental.